Mohamed Ehab: Early life

 Ehab was born in Faiyum, Egypt a city located 100 kilometers southwest from Cairo.
 He was introduced to weightlifting by his father.
 Ehab started training with a coach at the age of 8 after his brother took him to a weightlifting gym.
 He went on to join the Egyptian national team at the age of 15 at a body weight of 56 kg.
 Ehab's biggest influence in weightlifting was his father, after his passing Mohamed decided to dedicate his life to the sport.

 Career

 Olympics

 At the 2016 Summer Olympics he competed in the men's 77 kg weight class, getting third place for the snatch and second place for clean & jerk, giving him a third place which was upgraded to silver in 2022 when the gold medalist was disqualified.

+However, in July 2024, he was reported as having tested positive for chlorodehydromethyltestosterone in a retest of his 2016 Olympic Games sample.
+As of May 2025 the case has not been concluded.